Nocturne Build Guide by Edg3Lord

 - He depends on his ultimate to roam properly;

 - He can't really carry by himself, and requires team synergy.

-Lethal Tempo is the most picked rune right now for Nocturne.
-It gives a lot of the attack speed you lose whether you don't build any attack speed items.
+Lethal Tempo is what I consider to be the quintessential rune for him.
+In longer trades, it's the perfect attack speed stereoid.
 Stacked up with Shroud of Darkness's passive, it makes a great choice among all users and a favourite of pro players.